 For example, parents often buy their teens second-hand starter cars to get them from A to B. As long as the car’s in good nick and its safety features are intact, they’ll be happy to pay your asking price for it.

-If you’re selling an older vehicle, there may be collectors and restoration specialists who’d be more interested in it than the average driver.
+If you’re selling an older vehicle, collectors and restoration specialists may be more interested in it than the average driver.

 Make sure you and the buyer both keep a receipt of the sale of the vehicle.
 Your receipt needs the same details as your Notice of Disposal, so you can use that as a receipt.